Rick-GO/HANcoder/README.md

 http://openmbd.com/wiki/HANcoder/STM32/Installation_Manual

 **Quick guide**
-HANcoder STM32 Target comes with a MATLAB Simulink® template model for each supported STM32 board.
+HANcoder STM32 Target comes with a MATLAB Simulink<sup>®</sup> template model for each supported STM32 board.

 1. Place the complete HANcoder STM32 Target directory in a desired location on your computer.

-2. Open the template model in MATLAB Simulink® by double clicking the appropriate .slx file for the board of your choice, assuming MATLAB Simulink® is installed:
+2. Open the template model in MATLAB Simulink<sup>®</sup> by double clicking the appropriate .slx file for the board of your choice, assuming MATLAB Simulink<sup>®</sup>
+   is installed:
    -  HANcoder_Olimexino.slx for the Olimexino-STM32 board
    -  HANcoder_E407.slx for the Olimex STM32-E407 board